When to plant

 When it blooms

 Summer-flowering sea hollies provide a long-lasting flowerhead that eventually browns and fades, giving months of value.
-For summer flowering, these sea hollies die down completely in winter and, given good drainage, will return every year.
+These sea hollies die down completely in winter and, given good drainage, will return every year.

 Root cuttings taken in early spring are the best way to propagate the rosette formers vegetatively to reproduce the same plant.
 Lay lengths of root on the compost and cover lightly.